 Objective Lens: 19 mm

-Like the other AOFAR rangefinder on this list, the HX-800 is a helpful and powerful little gadget but for a fraction of the cost.
+Like many higher-priced rangefinders on this list, Tidewe makes a helpful and powerful little gadget but for a fraction of the cost.
 But, perhaps most importantly, archery hunters report highly accurate shots courtesy of its angle compensation feature.

-- Cons: Made overseas with minimal customer supper and may not last several hunting seasons, overall worth the risk at less than $100, not for long distances (the longest I’ve been able to range with this is 800 yards.
+- Cons: Made overseas with minimal customer supper and may not last several hunting seasons.
+Overall, it is worth the risk at less than $100, not for long distances (the longest I’ve been able to range with this is 800 yards.

 There are several different routes you can go when choosing your next rangefinder.
 Your decision will come down to asking a simple question: How much can you afford to spend?
 Just because your budget isn’t $1000 doesn’t mean you can’t find something that will work well for you.